vogelsgesang/datacloud-jdbc/README.md

 openssl pkcs8 -topk8 -nocrypt -in keypair.key -out private.key
 ```

+### JDBC Details
+This section describes details around potential pitfalls / ambiguities related to JDBC
+- The standard offers two types for fixed point decimals (`NUMERIC` and `DECIMAL`), this driver uses `DECIMAL` to represent such values
+- The JDBC standard describes that `getObject` for a `SHORT` should return an `Integer`.
+Due to a current limitation we for now return a `Short` object.
+This will likely be fixed in a future version of the JDBC driver.

 ### Optional configuration

 - `dataspace`: The data space to query, defaults to "default"